RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 Version NLU Trained on Data from: Twitter, Facebook, Change.org primarily with some YouTube and Reddit
 1. First example (old nlpengine) is 2 classifications only of love or hate - quickly seen as not accurate and to move to an offense, defense, support strategy
-3. Second example, more accurate for nlp engine is multiclassifier - support, defense, offense, defense_against (focused on victim - target of operations) - trained on 12.4K texts
+2. Second example, more accurate for nlp engine is multiclassifier - support, defense, offense, defense_against (focused on victim - target of operations) - trained on 12.4K texts
+<br><i>(Supporters both support and defend, Offenders offend and defense_against)</i>

 <b>Monitoring is easier than responding with NLG,</b> hence, 'like-bots' are easier to create, and there are many of them.
 They sometimes do classification mistakes, creating preliminary precedence for gamification analysis of them and reverse engineering.